Ranjan Singh Salam: NorthEast United

 On 7 September 2016, after spending the season with Bengaluru, Singh signed with NorthEast United of the Indian Super League.
 Despite signing for the team before the season, due to AFC Cup commitments with Bengaluru FC, Singh missed the beginning of the ISL season.

 Singh did eventually make his debut for NorthEast United on 22 November 2016 against Pune City.
 He started and played the full match as NorthEast United won 1–0.

 Bengaluru

 After the Indian Super League season, it was confirmed that Singh would re-join Bengaluru for the 2016–17 I-League.
 He made his season debut for the club on 5 February 2017 against DSK Shivajians.
 He started the match and scored the 90th-minute equalizer for Bengaluru FC as the club came out with a 2–2 draw.

 East Bengal

 In June 2017, Singh signed for Kolkatan club East Bengal.

 ATK

-In August 2019, ATK Mohun Bagan signed Singh on three year deal.
+In August 2019, ATK Mohun Bagan signed Singh on a three-year deal.